zxyzhu/Project1-RayTracer/README.md

 * Supersampled anti-aliasing
 * Movable camera

+Please use the new scene files provided in the repository. phongMatScene.txt is the scene I used to render the images below.
 The scenes are still read through the command line.
 I added focal length and aperture as new camera features that can be read in through the scene files, so the old scene files would not work.
-Please use the new scene files provided in the repository.

 The camera controls are:
 * 'a' and 'd' keys to translate along the x axis
 * 'w' and 's' keys to translate along the y axis
 * 'j' and 'k' keys to translate along the z axis

 -------------------------------------------------------------------------------
 SCREENSHOT OF MY RAYTRACER